Transgender genocide: Nazi Germany

-The Nazis provided varied justifications for their targeting of queer people and that they often conflated trans issues with homosexuality.
-In a document outlining the division of labor in the Reich office for the Combatting of Homosexuality and Abortion, "transvesites" were listed as a responsibility of the organization, separately from "all manifestations of homosexuality" and "combating of all enemies of positive population growth", suggesting trans identity was conceived of as a distinct issue and threat by the Nazis.
+The Nazis provided varied justifications for their targeting of queer people and often conflated trans issues with homosexuality.
+In a document outlining the division of labor in the Reich Central Office for the Combating of Homosexuality and Abortion, "transvestites" were listed as a responsibility of the organization, separately from "all manifestations of homosexuality" and "combating of all enemies of positive population growth", suggesting trans identity was conceived of as a distinct issue and threat by the Nazis.
+The distinction of "transvestites" was seen contemporaneously with the publication of books such as Ein Beitrag zum Problem des Transvestitismus by Hermann Voss, which espoused the benefits of Nazi persecution of such "transvestites".
+This persecution included removing rights such as the issuing of "Transvestitenscheine" ("transvestite certificates") that protected such individuals from arrest, that had been achieved under the Weimar government.
 As part of the 1933 mass incarceration of gay men in Fuhlsbüttel concentration camp, Hamburg city administration told the chief of police to "pay particular attention to transvestites and to deliver them to the concentration camps if necessary."
+A prominent case was that of Liddy Bacroff, who was executed at Mauthausen concentration camp in 1943.

 Fuller and Owen further argued that transmasculine and transfeminine individuals faced inconsistent treatment.
 Masculine presentations from those assigned female at birth were stigmatized: the National Socialist Women's League published a book in 1934 which warned gender ambiguity represented "signs of degeneration emanating from an alien race ... inimical to reproduction and for this reason damaging to the Volk.
 Healthy races do not artificially blur sexual differences" and Himmler complained in 1937 about the "nauseat[ing] catastrophe that was masculinizing ['young girls and women'] so that, over time, the difference between the sexes, the polarity, is blurred.
 From there, the path to homosexuality is not too far off."
 There is an inconsistency in individual accounts of transmasculine people.
 One was forcibly detransitioned, another was detained in Lichtenburg concentration and released 10 months later with a permit from the Gestapo to wear men's clothing, and another was allowed to dress as a man without a permit following a medical examination and a promise that they had never engaged in homosexual relations.